-Ladies, you’re probably aware that you need more nutrients—calories, protein, vitamins, and minerals—while pregnant or breastfeeding.
-But did you know that minerals (including electrolytes) are especially vital in this time?
+You’re probably aware that you need more nutrients—calories, protein, vitamins, and minerals—while pregnant or breastfeeding.
+But did you know that electrolytes are especially vital in this time?

 This is counter to conventional wisdom, which advises pregnant and nursing women to eat low sodium diets.
-This is wrapped up in the “low sodium is good for your heart” BS that we’ve debunked elsewhere.
+This is wrapped up in the “low sodium is good for your heart” B.S. that we’ve debunked before.

 Keep reading.
 I think you’ll learn something useful.